ph-fox/alien/README.md

 - RCE(Remote Code Execution) -> Can Execute Commands From Your Machine To Victim/s Machine
 - DoS(Denial Of Service) -> Floods A Server With Traffic To Make It Unavailable.

-## What Type of Dos Pre Installed In This Tool ❓
+## What Type of DoS Pre Installed In This Tool ❓
 Http/s Flood is The Type Of DoS Pre Installed In This Tool <br>
 It Will Send Mass Of Get Requests To A Target Website Using Your Victims Machine ☺